MrTonyGrey/project3.s./README.md

 	addi $t0,$t0,1 #updates counter forr the stringg beq $t1, 10, emptyinput # checks iff the first character inn string is linefeed orr empty j	checkstringlength

+transitionlabel:  	#$a0 should still be equal to the userinput
+	addi $sp, $sp, -16 #allocate spacce forr the stack move $a1, $a0 #copy the addresss of the stack to pass it through calculate_char jal calculate_char
+	j	endprogram